 'the Mildren-Baker car'

 Bob Britton built up a spare frame for Alec Mildren in 1968.
 It remained unused, and was acquired by Don Baker who fitted it with some Palliser suspension components.
 The car was finished but still did not have an engine fitted when it was sold to Bob Johns in 1971.
 Johns also did not use it, and sold it to his brother Rod Johns in 1972.
 Then sold to David Booth and fitted with a 1300cc Toyota Corolla engine for Australian F3 in 1974.
 Sold to Mal Brewster 1975, then to Craig Gibbs 1976, to Keith McDermott 1982, and then to John Allison in 1984.
 Allison crashed the car at Amaroo Park and died as a result of his injuries.
 The car then was purchased by Laurie Knight (Wagga, Australia) in 1990, and he and Gary Neilsen (Victoria) rebuilt the car to its original Palliser specifications.
 Sold to Chad Wheeler (Ipswich, Queensland) 2000, and raced in Australian historics from 2003 to 2006.
-Appeared at Speed on Tweed in August 2010.
-For sale in December 2010 and on other occasions since.
+Advertised on various occasions over the next ten years, and sold early 2017 to Ian Gray (Brisbane).